NotDizzyButFizzy/credit-card-fraud-detection/README.md

 ## 📖 Introduction
 This project aims to build a **Credit Card Fraud Detection** system that uses machine learning algorithms to classify transactions as *fraudulent* or *legitimate*.
 It’s developed using Python and industry-standard libraries, focusing on efficient preprocessing, data visualization, and model training.

-Anyone joining the project should be able to understand the data pipeline, replicate the results, and modify the model architecture for experimentation.
+Anyone joining the project should be able to understand the data pipeline, replicate the results and modify the model architecture for experimentation.

 ---